Crystal Palace: Contrasting Their Defensive Principles Under Roy Hodgson And Patrick Vieira Tactics

 Crystal Palace: Contrasting their defensive principles under Vieira and Hodgson

-This season, with the help of the recruitment staff, Vieira has managed to lower the average age of the squad to 27.6 by bringing in some highly-talented young players such as Chelsea’s Conor Gallagher on loan as well as Michael Olise, Joachim Andersen, Marc Guéhi, Will Hughes and Odsonne Édouard.
+This season, with the help of the recruitment staff, Vieira has managed to lower the average age of the squad to 27.6 by bringing in some highly talented young players, such as Chelsea’s Conor Gallagher on loan, Michael Olise, Joachim Andersen, Marc Guéhi, Will Hughes, and Odsonne Édouard.

-With Palace shipping out several ageing stars including Scott Dann, Gary Cahill, Andros Townsend, van Aanholt, Wayne Hennessey, Mamadou Sakho and James McCarthy, the starting XI now has a much more vibrant look about it while maintaining a strong core of experience.
+With Palace shipping out several ageing stars, including Scott Dann, Gary Cahill, Andros Townsend, van Aanholt, Wayne Hennessey, Mamadou Sakho, and James McCarthy, the starting XI now has a much more vibrant look while maintaining a strong core of experience.

 Crystal Palace: Contrasting their defensive principles under Vieira and Hodgson